Molecular logic gate

-A molecular logic gate is a molecule that performs a logical operation based on one or more physical or chemical inputs and a single output.
+A molecular logic gate is a molecule that performs a logical operation based on at least one physical or chemical inputs and a single output.
 The field has advanced from simple logic systems based on a single chemical or physical input to molecules capable of combinatorial and sequential operations such as arithmetic operations (i.e. moleculators and memory storage algorithms).
 Molecular logic gates work with input signals based on chemical processes and with output signals based on spectroscopic phenomena.

-Logic gates are the fundamental building blocks of electrical circuits.
-They can be used to construct digital architectures with varying degrees of complexity by a cascade of a few to several million logic gates.
-Logic gates are essentially physical devices that produce a singular binary output after performing logical operations based on Boolean functions on one or more binary inputs.
+Logic gates are the fundamental building blocks of computers, microcontrollers and other electrical circuits that require one or more logical operations.
+They can be used to construct digital architectures with varying degrees of complexity by a cascade of a few to several million logic gates, and are essentially physical devices that produce a singular binary output after performing logical operations based on Boolean functions on one or more binary inputs.
 The concept of molecular logic gates, extending the applicability of logic gates to molecules, aims to convert chemical systems into computational units.
-Over the past three decades, the field has evolved to realize several practical applications in molecular electronics, biosensing, DNA computing, nanorobotics, and cell imaging, among others.
+The field has evolved to realize several practical applications in fields such as molecular electronics, biosensing, DNA computing, nanorobotics, and cell imaging.

 Working principle

 For logic gates with a single input, there are four possible output patterns.
-When the input is “0”, the output can be either a “0” or “1”.
-When the input is “1”, the output can again be “0” or “1”.
-The four output bit patterns that can arise corresponds to a specific logic type: PASS 0, YES, NOT, and PASS 1.
-PASS 0 always outputs “0”, whatever the input.
-PASS 1 always outputs 1, whatever the input.
-YES outputs a “1” when the input is “1”, and NOT is the inverse YES – it outputs a “0” when the input is “1”.
-Table 1 consolidates the truth tables for the single-input PASS 0, PASS 1, YES, and NOT logic gates.
+When the input is 0, the output can be either a 0 or 1.
+When the input is 1, the output can again be 0 or 1.
+The four output bit patterns correspond to a specific logic type: PASS 0, YES, NOT, and PASS 1.
+PASS 0 and PASS 1 always outputs 0 and 1, respectively, regardless of input.
+YES outputs a 1 when the input is 1, and NOT is the inverse of YES – it outputs a 0 when the input is 1.

 AND, OR, XOR, NAND, NOR, XNOR, and INH are two-input logic gates.
 The AND, OR, and XOR gates are fundamental logic gates, and the NAND, NOR, and XNOR gates are complementary to AND, OR, and XOR gates, respectively.
 An INHIBIT (INH) gate is a special conditional logic gate that includes a prohibitory input.
-When the prohibitory input is absent, the output produced depends solely on the other input, as indicated by its truth table in Table 2.
+When the prohibitory input is absent, the output produced depends solely on the other input.

-Figure 1 depicts an example of a dual-input molecular logic gate with metal ions as inputs (input "1") and fluorescence emission as output (output "1").